≡ Menu

 Which is why…

-It’s pretty much impossible to know exactly what “rate” you might qualify for without first speaking with you directly and get a better understanding of exactly how “healthy” you are.
-That said, however, it is fair to say that if you have received an artificial cardiac pacemaker, chances are you won’t be able to qualify for a Standard or better rate.
+It’s pretty much impossible to know precisely what “rate” you might qualify for without first speaking with you directly and understanding exactly how “healthy” you are.
+That said, however, it is fair to say that if you have received an artificial cardiac pacemaker, chances are you won’t qualify for a Standard or better rate.
+This means you’ll most likely “automatically” be considered a “high-risk” applicant by most (if not all) life insurance companies, which is why you’re going to want to be very “selective” with which life insurance companies you decide to apply for coverage.

 The good news is…